adhilmd/HiCMCL/README.md

 # HiCMCL
 High Performance Multi Resolution Markov Clustering for HiC data

 All the required codes are in the bin folder.
-This tool requires python3.4
+The HiCMCL requires python3.4 to run the scripts

 1. BAM to bedpe